otacke/catharsis/README.md

 The `keywords` property can hold multiple keywords that are supposed to help the author find the content type when using the search field in the H5P Hub client.

 Example: `"keywords": ["foo", "bar", "batz"],`

+#### origin
+The `origin` property can hold the URL to the content types endpoint on another H5P Content Type Hub Server.

+#### referToOrigin
+If `referToOrigin` is set to `true` and and `origin` is set, the server will relay the request for a content type library to the original server instead of providing the file.
+Note that it will be set (or should be) to false if you are serving the same library but in a newer version.

+#### version
+The `version` property object holds the `major`, `minor` and `patch` version number of the library.

 ## Future development
 Catharsis is not done yet - what piece of software ever is?
 There are tasks left to do, there are new features that could make sense.
 See [issues on github](https://github.com/otacke/catharsis/issues)